- Co-chair of Win Without War

 In April 2010, Shaer participated in the 62nd Annual Conference on World Affairs, a yearly University of Colorado-Boulder event featuring panel discussions among experts on a broad spectrum of international matters.

-In celebration of “Women’s Equality Day” on August 25, 2015, Shaer praised U.S. Undersecretary of State for Political Affairs Wendy Sherman for her work as the leading American negotiator of the “historic” Iran nuclear deal—an agreement that allowed the Islamist regime in Tehran to enrich uranium, build advanced centrifuges, purchase ballistic missiles, fund terrorism, and be guaranteed of having a near-zero breakout time to the development of a nuclear bomb approximately a decade down the road.
-(For additional details about the accord, click here.)
-Shaer described the Iran agreement as “perhaps the most important peace and security negotiation in this century,” and as proof “that diplomacy works to solve the most intractable problems.”
-On February 1, 2016, she published an article celebrating the fact that “as a result of the deal, Iran has gone from being two to three months away from enough material for one bomb to one year away.”
+In celebration of “Women’s Equality Day” on August 25, 2015, Shaer praised Wendy Sherman, U.S. Undersecretary of State for Political Affairs, for her work as the leading American negotiator of the “historic” Iran nuclear deal—an agreement that allowed the Islamist regime in Tehran to enrich uranium, build advanced centrifuges, purchase ballistic missiles, fund terrorism, and be guaranteed of having a near-zero breakout time to the development of a nuclear bomb approximately a decade down the road.
+Shaer described the Iran agreement as “perhaps the most important peace and security negotiation in this century,” and as a testament to the efficacy of the Obama administration’s “diplomacy efforts.”
+“Despite its success,” she added in February 2016, “some members of Congress continue to look for ways to void the deal.
+They are fixated on Iran’s ballistic missile program, its sponsorship of various terror groups, and its human rights abuses….
+[K]illing the deal would isolate the United States, as the rest of the world has begun normalizing business ties with Iran.”
+In that same piece, Shaer celebrated the fact that “as a result of the deal, Iran has gone from being two to three months away from [having] enough material for one bomb, to one year away.”

-Shaer’s husband is Democratic State Representative Jim Marzilli of Massachusetts.
+Shaer’s husband is former Democratic State Representative and State Senator Jim Marzilli of Massachusetts.

 For additional information on Susan Shaer, click here.